Home » List of Fruits That Do and Don’t Ripen After Picking

 The climacteric in fruits is a stage of ripening that depends on increased ethylene (plant hormone) production and respiration at the final stage before full ripening is achieved.
 Those changes go along with higher simple sugar content (sweetness), decreased acid content, and other beneficial nutritional changes to its consumer.

-Climacteric fruits continue to ripen after harvesting, because they produce ethylene.
+Climacteric fruits continue to ripen after harvest because they produce ethylene.
 Fruits must be fully mature and only need to be in the early stages of ripening when harvested.
 This being said, ripening on the plant is superior and results in more flavorful and nutritious fruits.
 That is why “vine-ripening” is a thing.
 Fortunately, many tropical fruits fall into the climacteric fruit category, which makes the importation of the most nutritious fruits into colder climatic zones possible.
 Think banana, papaya, mango…

 List of fruits that do / don’t ripen after harvest